cifo19/VanillaDaggerPlayground/README.md

 # Documentation
 - The application is following the MVVM pattern.
-- ViewModel classes inherit from AAC ViewModel.
+- ViewModel classes do not inherit from AAC ViewModel.
 They are kept simple to show how dagger provides instances.
 So, do not assume it is as best practice.
 - On each commit's description you can find the reasons and motivation for implementations.